Little Nellie Kelly: Plot

-In Ireland, Jerry Kelly (George Murphy) marries his sweetheart Nellie Noonan (Judy Garland) over the objections of her ne'er-do-well father Michael Noonan (Charles Winninger), who swears never to speak to Jerry again, even though he reluctantly accompanies the newlyweds to the U.S., where Jerry becomes a policeman and all three become citizens.
+In Ireland, Jerry Kelly marries his sweetheart Nellie Noonan over the objections of her ne'er-do-well father Michael Noonan, who swears never to speak to Jerry again, even though he reluctantly accompanies the newlyweds to the U.S., where Jerry becomes a policeman and all three become citizens.
 Michael continues to hold his grudge against Jerry even when Nellie dies shortly after giving birth to her daughter, also named Nellie.

-Years later, Jerry is now a captain on the police force, and Nellie (also played by Judy Garland) has grown up as the spitting image of her mother.
+Years later, Jerry is now a captain on the police force, and Nellie has grown up as the spitting image of her mother.
 Michael dotes on his granddaughter but is embarrassed when she sings in public at the police department parade (It's a Great Day for the Irish).
 He uses a supposed weak heart, for which he takes a tot of whiskey from a medicine bottle, to get his way with Nellie and to avoid work.
-When Nellie becomes enamored with Dennis Fogarty (Douglas McPhail), the son of Michael's old friend Timothy Fogarty (Arthur Shields), the conflict in the home intensifies.
+When Nellie becomes enamored with Dennis Fogarty, the son of Michael's old friend Timothy Fogarty, the conflict in the home intensifies.
 Jerry is happy for her, but Michael objects to the romance, and when Nellie, encouraged by her father, finally stands up to him, he leaves home.

 Eventually, the three generations are reconciled, and Nellie and Dennis remain a couple.